Skip navigation.

 This collection of songs about the science of astronomy by contemporary composers David Haines, Bruce Lazarus, David Bass, Andrea Gaudette, Jonathan Coulton and G.F.
-Handel will be performed together for the first time by the NCFO Festival Chorus as part of the fourth annual Cambridge Science Festival, April 24 - May 2, 2010.
+Handel was performed together for the first time by the NCFO Festival Chorus as part of the fourth annual Cambridge Science Festival, April 24 - May 2, 2010.

 • Sunday evening April 25, 6:30 pm - Cahners Auditorium at the Museum of Science [directions]